spiral/docs/queue/jobs.md

 ## Dispatch Job
 You can dispatch your job via `Spiral\Jobs\QueueInterface` or via prototype property `queue`.
-The method `push` of `QueueInterface` accepts job name, the payload in array form and additional options.
+The method `push` of `QueueInterface` accepts job name, the payload in array form, and additional options.

 ```php
 public function createJob(QueueInterface $queue)